ivanursul/ivanursul/articles/java/openSourceCollections.md

 Another way of using *Apache Commons Collections* is to download the library from the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>.
 When you do that, extract your commons-collections4-4.2-bin.tar.gz with <a href="https://www.win-rar.com/start.html?&L=0">WinRar</a> and open your environment (Eclipse).
 After you create a project, go to Build Path - Configure Build Path... - choose Libraries - click Add External JARs... - locate your extracted folder and import all the jars.

 **Synchronization:**
 *Apache Commons Collections* and Java collections have a similar synchronization solution.
-The majority of the various implementations of collections, maps and bags are not thread safe without additional synchronization, therefore **synchronizeXXX** method on Collections is recommended for these implementations to be synchronized in a multithreaded application use.
+The majority of the various implementations of Collections, Maps and Bags are not thread safe without additional synchronization, therefore **synchronizeXXX** method on Collections is recommended for these implementations to be synchronized in a multithreaded application use.

 Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by *Apache Commons Collections*.
 For further information feel free to check the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>:
 <table>